jb-cc/ccl2-backend/README.md

 replace the values with your database credentials, and create a new secret

-Currently, you can get the database schema by contacting me, until I upload it here in the near future.
+You can find the sql file for the database here: [SQL File](https://github.com/jb-cc/ccl2-database/blob/main/ccl2-database.sql)

 In the version you clone from git (or download from the ecampus), the ports and urls are set to http://localhost:8081/ ( this is where the frontend is running) and http://localhost:8080/ (for the backend).